 To store the charcoal "biochar," these tarps are used billboards, and they have MANY potential uses here.
 The material is a fiberglass reinforced vinyl.
 As an outdoor tarp, the sun eventually destroys them, but it does take a good five years, longer than anything else I've tried.
-This is about as unfriendly a material in a landfill as one could imagine: buried it can last for centuries, messing with groundwater percolation and trapping it as a possible source of slope instability.
+This is about as unfriendly a material in a landfill as one could imagine: buried, it can last for centuries, messing with groundwater percolation and trapping it as a possible source of slope instability.
+Reusing them here until they break down thus shortens that decomposition process.
 The good part is THEY'RE FREE (if one drives to the outdoor advertising company to get them).
 They have "white backs" and black.
 The black lasts longer.
-White keeps things cooler and can be used to keep redwood stumps from sprouting.
+White keeps things cooler and have many other uses.

-If you've read the forestry chapters on roads and drainage, you noted heavy equipment was used for shaping and moving large amounts of dirt.
+of dirt.
 In general, I have found it preferable to rent heavy equipment.
 First, a 4X4 loader with a 4 in 1 bucket costs \$15-25K used.
 Most of the time, it sits.
 Sitting unused is not good for power equipment; as occasional heat purges water, lubricates parts, and keeps seals in shape.
 Worse, with purchased equipment, one is stuck adapting to what one has even if it is inappropriate to the job.
 A loader can't be a backhoe, but the latter doesn't make a good loader on rough terrain (very scary).
 Neither can go where a small excavator can.
 So when it comes to heavy equipment, rent or hire.
 Most heavy equipment operators are notoriously fickle.
 It's why I usually rent.

-For specialty small power equipment that doesn't get used often, buying used on Craig's List or eBay usually pays for itself on the first couple of jobs compared to hiring or renting.
+For specialty small power equipment that doesn't get used often, buying "used" on Craig's List or eBay usually pays for itself on the first couple of jobs compared to hiring or renting.
 We have a concrete mixer (also useful for blending planting mixes) and vibrator, a rototiller (especially useful for mixing cement into soil), both "jumping jack" and plate compactors, a small post drill, wet tile and brick saws, and of course a log splitter.
 Most of that sits a lot too, but it's cheap compared to hiring or renting.
 Ideally, these would be neighborhood assets, as opposed to single owner.
-They'd probably last longer in more frequent use and would surely last longer if I could get a shed built to house them instead of using garbage bags (one of those projects that keeps morphing toward the surface).
+They'd probably last longer with more frequent use and would surely last longer if I could get a shed built to house them instead of using garbage bags (one of those projects that keeps morphing toward the surface).
 For equipment involving personal safety, critical in emergencies, or frequent demanding use, we then buy new and the best we can afford.